top of page

 • 4 min read

 Neuroplasticity is the brain’s remarkable ability to change and adapt throughout life.
-This ability allows us to learn new skills, recover from injuries, and improve our mental functions.
+This ability allows you to learn new skills, recover from injuries, and improve mental functions.
 At the heart of this process are neurons and dendrites, the building blocks of learning.
-When combined with a growth mindset (the belief that abilities can improve with effort) neuroplasticity becomes a powerful tool for lifelong learning.
+When combined with a growth mindset—the belief that abilities can improve with effort—neuroplasticity becomes a powerful tool for lifelong learning.

 What Is Neuroplasticity?